-Whether it’s Black Friday or not, this can potentially lower your cart abandonment rates and boost your sales.
+Whether it’s Black Friday or not, this can potentially lower your cart-abandonment rates and boost your sales.

 Idea #22: Give a Free Gift with Every Purchase

+Everyone loves a gift.
 Whether it’s a free product, a free trial, or even free money to spend, users love receiving gifts.

-Free gifts can easily be promoted through social media, emails, your website, and any other marketing tactic.
+Gifts can easily be promoted through social media, emails, your website, and any other marketing tactic.

 The point here is that Black Friday actions don’t have to be all about offers and promotions.

-Let’s wrap up this post.
+Alright, let’s wrap up this post.